ra

 |---|---|

-| The Agent Loop | Model → tools → repeat, with streaming, middleware hooks at every step, and configurable iteration limits |
+| The Agent Loop | Model → parallel tool execution → repeat, with adaptive thinking, token budgets, duration limits, and middleware hooks at every step |

 | CLI | One-shot prompts, piping, chaining, scriptable |